martinstoeckli/SilentNotes/README.md

 * ✔ Create To-Do lists to keep an overview of your pending tasks.
 * ✔ Protect your notes with a user defined password.
 * ✔ Quickly find the right note with the full-text search, just by typing a few letters.
-* ✔ Store the notes to an online-storage of your choice, this allows to synchronize them between devices and offers an easy backup.
+* ✔ Store the notes to an online-storage of your choice (self hosting), this allows to synchronize them between devices and offers an easy backup.
-* ✔ Currently supported are the `FTP` protocol, the `WebDav` protocol and `Dropbox`.
+* ✔ Currently supported are the `FTP` protocol, the `WebDav` protocol, `Dropbox`, Google-Drive and One-Drive.
 * ✔ The notes never leave the device unencrypted, they are end-to-end encrypted and can only be read on your devices.
+* ✔ A dark theme is available for more comfortable working in dark environment.
 * ✔ Use basic formatting to structure your notes and make them more readable.
 * ✔ Get a note back from the recycle-bin if it was deleted by accident.
 * ✔ SilentNotes does not collect user information and requires no unnecessary privileges.

 ## Security

 Whenever an application promises security and confidentiality, users just have to trust the developer team.
-Not only is it challenging to do encryption right, but also users cannot be sure whether they pay with their personal data, to benefit from new technologies.
-We believe that the best way out of this dilemma is to publish the entire code, this is why SilentNotes was turned into an open source project.
+Not only is it challenging to do encryption right, users are more and more accustomed to pay with their personal data, to benefit from new technologies.
+We believe that the best way to build trust is to publish the entire source code, this is why SilentNotes was turned into an open source project.

 ## Credits